linbudu599/tanstack-virtual-list/README.md

 pnpm install tanstack-virtual-list
 ```

+## Notes

+- When using `dynamic` mode, imperative scroll control with `behavior: 'smooth'` doesnot works correctly, and you will see warning in devtool console by `@tanstack/react-virtual`:

+  *The `smooth` scroll behavior is not fully supported with dynamic size.`*

+- When using `dynamic` mode, infinite list can not works correctly as element rect meaturement failed.

 ## Usage

 The `tanstack-virtual-list` package is as consistent as possible with the API of `@tanstack/react-virtual`, but has additional dataSource and renderItem properties for rendering list elements, plus you can provide additional properties directly to the useVirtualizer via `props. useVirtualizerOptions` to provide additional properties directly to the core method useVirtualizer.